PHR Stage 1 guidance notes

 - Dissemination, knowledge exchange and impact: Explain how the findings from the proposed research will be disseminated to key stakeholders and end users and what other methods will be used to maximise the potential impact of the proposed research.
 Describe who the likely beneficiaries of the research are, when are they likely to benefit and in what ways.
 Applicants should clearly state the public health utility of their project outcomes and the mechanisms by which they will inform future public health policy and practice.
 Details about the potential impact and scalability of interventions, if shown to be effective, should be provided.
 This includes how health economic evaluation will inform affordability and return on investment where appropriate.

 We acknowledge that defining impact can be challenging and pathways to impact are complex with many steps beyond your control.
 We therefore define impact broadly as the contribution, effect on, or benefit that excellent research makes to knowledge, people, health and care, the NHS, health and care services, society, the economy and policy.
 We wish to understand the ways in which the proposed research will change activity, attitudes, awareness, behaviour, capacity, opportunity, performance, decision-making, practice or processes.
 Impact can also result from new understanding that benefits individuals, population, organisations, communities, constituencies or the nation.
+It is important to include details of how you will share with study participants the progress and findings of the study.

-Link to NIHR Dissemination guidance: How to disseminate your research: Getting your message heard - and used.
+NIHR Dissemination guidance: How to disseminate your research: Getting your message heard - and used.

 - We require that all NIHR funded research will be reported fully and made publicly available when the research has been completed.
 It is expected that research funded by the NIHR PHR Programme will publish a full and complete account of that research in the NIHR PHR Journal.
 This will ensure that this research is reported fully, and is publicly available with the abstract and full report freely available via the NIHR Journals Library website and the abstract freely available via Europe PubMed Central.